 Vegetable Bolognese Sauce With Angel Hair Pasta

-A delicious and very easy meatless Monday weeknight meal.
-Traditionally Bolognese Sauce is a meat sauce but I’m breaking tradition and made it all vegetables.
+Traditionally Bolognese Sauce is a meat sauce but I’m breaking tradition and made it with all vegetables.
+A delicious and very easy meatless meal.

 In Italy the sauce is called ‘ragu alla Bolognese’ which translated means any meat based sauce.